rschristopher/ischristtrue.com/src/truth.md

     A spirit is any pattern of reality with conscious agency.

-    In a secular worldview we might refer to "emergent" pattern and behavior
+    In a secular worldview we might refer to the "emergent" pattern and behavior
      of a complex system or
      ideology.
     But the word "emergence" in that context is what if